CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Keurig coffee makers occupy a strange space in the coffee world.
 Allow me to present to you the Keurig Paradox; the brand itself is both one of the most recognizable names in coffee in America and, at the same time, offers some of the weakest coffee makers on the market worldwide.
 How does this add up?
 How does Keurig manage to survive and thrive in a free market like this?

-Their initial success came from what was, admittedly, an original idea coffee on-demand in the office space that wasn't from a stale pot someone brewed 5 hours ago.
+Keurig's initial success came from what was, admittedly, an original idea: coffee on-demand in the office space that wasn't from a stale pot someone brewed 5 hours ago.
 An excellent idea to be sure, deserving of respect, but times have changed and the brand currently succeeds because of a very simple calculus; they have a low upfront cost, and you've heard of them already.

 Thus, the brand has momentum.
 It's in the zeitgeist, for better or worse.
-In this article, we'll discuss better options, and why Keurig is one of the worst ones you could pick.
+In this article, we'll discuss better and more affordable options, and why Keurig is one of the worst ones you could pick.

 After 5 years of owning the Brera, you'll have spent $744 on coffee for a net cost of $1194 if we include the cost of the machine.
 That's less than half the long-term cost of a $60 Keurig, making the Brera both better and less expensive than the least expensive Keurig when it's on sale.

 Keep in mind that these are pretty generous metrics.
 If we go by the New York Times' findings that K-Cups can cost $50 per pound, then we're looking at a much more hellish cost.
 We did the math and, even in 2019, the numbers check out; you could be spending 89 cents per capsule or $50 a pound.
 Compared to our previous example of Maromas Orphea, that's more than twice the cost of gourmet whole bean coffee.